As part of the customer care team, I get to speak to you, our customers, everyday.

 Balance is important in reducing the risk of falling and thus the risk of fracture.
 A 2008 study compared aquatic versus land exercise on balance and quality of life in women with osteoporosis.
 The study found significant improvements in women’s balance in both land and water exercise.
 So if you have difficulty exercising on land (or simply don’t enjoy it) aquatic exercise is a good alternative for you!

-So not only can water exercises increase balance and posture but it can also slightly increase bone density.
-Not as much as running or other weight bearing exercises but still very significant!
+So, not only can water exercises increase balance and posture, but they can also increase bone density.
+Not as much as running or other weight-bearing exercises, but still very significant!

-There are still few clinical studies done to measure the bone building effect of water exercises.
-But all show increase in balance, muscle development and some increases in bone density.
-Many people report decreased back pain and improved back strength and posture too!
+Not a lot of clinical studies have been done to measure the bone-building effect of water exercises, but what have been done show positive results.
+All of them show increases in balance and muscle development, and in some cases, increases in bone density too.
+Many people report decreased back pain and improved back strength and posture too.

-Unfortunately water exercise classes and especially hydrotherapy is not available everywhere.
-But you can do a few exercises at your local pool with an instructor or with friends.
+Unfortunately, water-based exercise classes and hydrotherapy aren’t available everywhere.
+But don’t let that stop you!
+You can always try a few exercises at your local pool with an instructor or with friends.
 If you have hydrotherapy or aquatic classes close to you, I encourage you to take advantage of it.
 Plus it can be a lot of fun!
-And when you enjoy exercising it doesn’t feel like you’re exercising.
-You know what I mean!
+And when you enjoy exercising, it doesn’t feel like you’re exercising.

-So do you have difficulty doing regular weight bearing exercises or just want to try something new?
-Here are a few examples of water exercises.
+Do you have difficulty doing regular weight-bearing exercises or just want to try something new?
+If you do, I have a few great examples of water exercises for you to try.

 - Stand holding on to the side of the pool.
 Bend one hip and knee up in front of you, standing tall and keeping your back straight.
 Then stretch your leg out behind you, keeping your knee straight.
 Repeat with the other leg.